Yevhen Konoplyanka: Cracovia

-After becoming a free agent, Konoplyanka signed a half-year contract, with an extension option, with Ekstraklasa club Cracovia on 11 February 2022.
+After becoming a free agent, on 11 February 2022 Konoplyanka signed a half-year contract with an extension option for Ekstraklasa club Cracovia.
+He left the team following the conclusion of the 2022–23 season, after scoring two goals in 36 league matches.

+CFR Cluj

+On 25 July 2023, it was announced that Konoplyanka joined Romanian team CFR Cluj.
+He made his debut for the club on 3 August, in a 1–2 away loss to Adana Demirspor in the second qualifying round of the UEFA Europa Conference League.

+On 3 January 2024, Konoplyanka was released by CFR Cluj after only playing four games.
+On 17 July 2024, Konoplyanka announced his retirement from professional football.

 International career

 In April 2010, Konoplyanka was first called up to Ukraine's senior national team by head coach Myron Markevych.
 He made his international debut on 25 May, playing the entirety of a 4–0 friendly win over Lithuania in Kharkiv.
 Four days later at Arena Lviv, he scored the equaliser as Ukraine came from behind to defeat Romania 3–2 in another friendly.
 Participated in the final match of Cyprus International Football Tournaments in 2011, when Ukraine won Sweden.

-In the Euro 2012 tournament Konoplyanka started in all three of Ukraine's matches as the co-hosts exited in the group stage.
+In the Euro 2012 tournament, Konoplyanka started in all three of Ukraine's matches as the co-hosts exited in the group stage.
 In their opening game at the Olympic Stadium in Kyiv, he assisted Andriy Shevchenko's winning goal with a corner for a 2–1 victory against Sweden.

 On 11 September 2012, Konoplyanka scored a long-range goal in a 1–1 draw against England at Wembley Stadium in a 2014 FIFA World Cup qualifier.
 The BBC said of his performance: "the tremendous Yevhen Konoplyanka delivered a masterful performance to dictate in midfield".
 He scored two more goals in Ukraine's qualifying campaign, in victories over San Marino and Montenegro, but the team lost to France in a play-off for the tournament.

 Konoplyanka scored twice in 11 matches as Ukraine qualified for Euro 2016, their first successful qualification campaign.
 He captained the team for their 3–1 aggregate win over Slovenia in the play-off in November 2015.

 He was included in Ukraine's squad for Euro 2016 in France, where Ukraine failed to score and finished bottom of the group.